App icons and branding

 Unlike iOS 18+, Android has no dedicated dark-mode icon file.
 Instead, Android 13+ uses the monochrome layer of the adaptive icon and tints it based on the user's wallpaper + theme.

-The brand command generates ic_launcher_monochrome.png at every density by default — you don't need any extra flags to get themed icon support.
+The brand command generates ic_launcher_monochrome.png at every density by default.
+You do not need extra flags for themed icon support.

 If you want to provide a dedicated silhouette (recommended for detailed logos):